yalelibrary/yul-dc-camerata/README.md

 ```
 This command deploys the full Yale stack to the named cluster.
 You must have a valid params
 file obtained by running `bin/get-params` against your cluster first.
 You must also create a `.secrets`
-file with valid S3 credentials; see `secrets-template` for the correct format.
+file with valid S3 credentials and basic auth credentials; see `secrets-template` for the correct format.

 ### Build a new cluster
 ```